infiniticio/docs.infinitic.io/content/en/overview/architecture.md

 ## State Storage

-The state of tasks and workflows are currently stored on Redis* by task and workflow engines respectively.
+The tasks and workflows' states are stored on Redis* by the task engines and the workflow engines.
 This storage is mainly used as a backup in case of failure of those engines.

 <alert type="info">
-* To minimize the infrastructure overhead, we want to use Pulsar function states (powered by Bookkeeper Table Service) as a primary option for states' storage, instead of Redis.
-Unfortunately, this feature is not yet production-ready.
+* To minimize the infrastructure overhead, we envision using Pulsar function states (powered by Bookkeeper Table Service) as a primary option for states' storage, instead of Redis.
+Unfortunately, this feature is not yet production-ready in Pulsar.
 </alert>

 ## Task Executors